 5. Spinning Plate

 This spinning plate is another interesting way to approach the problem of how to get your kid to eat.
-Just fill the eight components with different foods (both preferred and non-preferred), and then let your child spin the plate to determine the order of eating.
+Just fill the eight components with different foods (both favorites and more adventurous options), and then let your child spin the plate to determine the order of eating.
 The spin adds an element of chance and excitement to mealtime, with separated sections that keep different foods from touching.

 The key to this strategy is to make sure that your child understands that they have to eat whatever the spinning plate lands on.
 To get started, try using seven accepted foods and only one “scary” food, and then slowly work your way up to a more even ratio of familiar and new foods.

-Why we love this option: With a clear cover on top, this spinning plate shows your child exactly what to expect—even the foods they don’t want.
+Why we love this option: This spinning plate shows your child exactly what to expect—even the foods they don’t want.
 There’s no hiding the veggies here, so you’re teaching your little one to anticipate and deal with negative emotions.
 Eventually, this open communication will help change your picky eater’s mind about previously rejected foods.

 6. Familiar Foods